cs50spring2021/tse-labs/crawler/IMPLEMENTATION.md

 Verify correct behavior by studying the output, and by sampling the files created in the respective pageDirectories.

 > For Lab 4, as noted in the assignment, you may submit a smaller test run.
-> Furthermore, we recommend turning off detailed logging output for these tests, as they may `testing.out` rather large!
+> Furthermore, we recommend turning off detailed logging output for these tests, as they make `testing.out` rather large!